Cenxi

 Cenxi (岑溪 (Cénxī, sam^{4}kai^{1})) is a county-level city under the administration of Wuzhou City, in the east of Guangxi, China.

 History

-The first state that governed the current area of Cenxi was the Nanyue Kingdom, which was succeeded by the Han dynasty, which established Mengling County (猛陵縣) on current area of Cenxi.
+The first state that governed the current area of Cenxi was the Nanyue Kingdom, which was succeeded by the Han dynasty, which established Mengling County (猛陵縣) in the current area of Cenxi.

-During the Southern dynasties on A.D.
-524, Yongye Commandery (永業縣) was established on current area of Cenxi, whereas during the Sui dynasty on A.D.
+During the Southern dynasties in A.D.
+524, Yongye Commandery (永業縣) was established on current area of Cenxi, whereas during the Sui dynasty in A.D.
 583, its administrative level was changed to County.

-Later in the Tang dynasty on A.D.
+Later in the Tang dynasty in A.D.
 622, it was restructured to Nanyi Zhou (南義州), which was subdivided into 3 counties: Anyi (安義), Longcheng (龍城) and Yicheng (義城).
-On A.D.
+In A.D.
 757, Longcheng County was renamed to Cenxi County, which became the precursor of current name.

-During the Northern Song dynasty on A.D.
+During the Northern Song dynasty in A.D.
 973, the aforementioned 3 counties were reintegrated into Cenxi County, and then this name was retained during subsequent dynasties and states.